 4. The work of police officers is very difficult and very dangerous.
 Because of the violence in American society, they leave their homes each day not knowing if they will return unharmed.
 They deserve our respect and gratitude.
 They are forced to make split-second, life and death decisions on which their lives and the lives of others depend.
 In some communities, many police officers are faithful Christians, who strive to live by the Gospel.
 Every community needs dedicated police officers to keep order and to protect the citizens and their property.
 Most police are fair-minded and respect the human dignity and worth of all citizens.
 Some, however, are not.
 There is credible evidence that bias and prejudice influence the attitudes and actions of some police officers, no matter what their race or nationality may be.
 Significantly, 57% of African-American police believe Black offenders are treated with far less respect by White officers than White offenders.
 However, only 5% of White officers agree that this is true.
 It is a fact that some young Black men commit crimes requiring their arrest by the police.
 However, this should not lead to the demonization of all Black men as dangerous, violent criminals.
+It is scenarios and prejudices like these that necessitate the assistance of a criminal attorney who can prove beyond doubt that his/her client is not guilty of the charges (keep reading to understand the essence of timely legal advice in such matters) levied against him by the police.
 It is a fact that some White police officers use excessive force and display racial prejudice when they interact with Black men suspected of crimes.
 However, this should not lead to the demonization of all White police officers as racists ready to kill Black men at the slightest provocation.

 5. Some individuals firmly believe that it is completely inappropriate for religious leaders to make any comments about these events beyond generalized statements about working for peace and justice; while others firmly believe that the Gospel compels religious leaders to address such issues forthrightly in spite of their complexity in a constructive spirit of mutual respect and reconciliation.